PowerOf/chrome-2k-scaling-chatgpt-extension/README.md

 This is not licenced and is free to be distributed or used.

 To use, download the code and load it as an unpacked extension in your chrome browser.
-If you need any advice do a quick google search on how to load this.
+If you need any advice on how to do that, do a quick google search: "load unpacked extension".
+And you will find more information on that.

 No I will probably not make this available on the official extension store.
 If it breaks in the future, I might or I might not keep this updated.